20/12/2013

 Which group has the greenest fingers?
 That was what we set out to find five weeks ago when we started a mini garden contest.

-First we got three plastic containers and filled them with compost.
-Next we gently sprinkled the seed on top of the compost.
+we gently sprinkled the seed on top of the compost.
 We watered the seed every two to three days.
-Over the weeks the seedlings grew bigger and bigger and changed into a variety of salad leaves green, red, frilly and curly.
+Over

-In order to decide which group had the greenest fingers we harvested the salad leaves and weighed them.
+salad leaves and weighed them.
 Group 2 had 22 grams and were the winners.
-We then ate some of the leaves.
-Some were soft and delicious but others were very peppery.
+We then

 This is the prize winning lettuce.